 Automation keeps you top-of-mind

-Drip email marketing campaigns are here to bridge that gap; also known as known as autoresponders or automated email campaigns – email drip campaigns are a set of marketing emails which are sent out automatically based on a schedule.
+Drip email marketing campaigns are here to bridge that gap; also known as known as an automated email series or automated email campaigns – email drip campaigns are a set of marketing emails which are sent out automatically based on a schedule.

 One email goes out when someone signs up to receive your newsletters and is added to your email list, another the following week and perhaps one more the next weekend.